aramisgithub/questpresentation/document.md

 ## Odyssey

-- Instead of rushing in and killing the suitors, Odysseus is patient.
-He wishes to learn if his wife has been faithful.
-With the help of his son and a loyal swineherd, he devises a plan.
-Athena disguises him as an old beggar so that he can enter his house undetected.
-Telemachus steals all the suitors’ weapons, and a final test is proposed.
-Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles;
-  a seemingly impossible task.
+- Instead of rushing in and killing the suitors, Odysseus is patient

+- He wishes to learn if his wife has been faithful

+- With the help of his son and a loyal swineherd, he devises a plan

+- Athena disguises him as an old beggar so that he can enter his house undetected

+- Telemachus steals all the suitors’ weapons, and a final test is proposed

+- Penelope will marry the man who strings Odysseus' bow and shoots an arrow through a line of small circles; a seemingly impossible task

 ## Comparison